charleswolfe/cwphpfblikeall/README.md

-cwphpfblikeall
+Charles Wolfe's Facebook Like ALL script written in PHP
 ==============
-Not sure if I can say 'Facebook' or not.
+Not sure if I can legally say 'Facebook' or not.
 "the book, with the faces" like ALL friends posts in PHP

 ![Script in action](https://i.imgur.com/Ll0irSu.jpg)